MythicalEngineer5454/Job-tracking-project/README.md

 1. Job Discovery by Keywords

-   Users can search for jobs using specific keywords.
+   -Users can search for jobs using specific keywords.
 The current version supports:

-      Side jobs
+      -Side jobs

-      Computer science roles
+      -Computer science roles

-  Jobs are fetched using web scraping tools or public APIs from platforms like Indeed and LinkedIn.
+  -Jobs are fetched using web scraping tools or public APIs from platforms like Indeed and LinkedIn.
 The system extracts and stores information such as:

      Job title